zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/level.md

-# List of basic DNS tests
+# List of Delegation DNS tests

 This document uses the terminology defined in the [Master Test Plan](../MasterTestPlan.md).